ZegosofT/MPV/Readme.md

 - Upscalers: Anime4K, FSRCNNX, NNEDI3, RAVU, FSRCNN, ArtCNN, SSimSuperRes/Downscaler, KrigBilateral
 - Player: [mpv](https://mpv.io/)

-This is a personal, customized fork — keybindings and paths are tailored to the author's system and may need editing for your own setup.
+This is a personal, customized fork — keybindings and paths are tailored to my specific system and may need editing for your own setup.